 |Friday, 22 April 2005 06:17|

-This sketch is at the top of a page of quotations from Titus Andronicus, which is signed Henricus Peacham, with a date possibly of 1595 It shows an uncertain scene with a mixture of costumes - only Titus being dressed in a Roman toga; but Aaron the Moor is clearly African.
+This sketch is at the top of a page of quotations from Titus Andronicus, signed Henricus Peacham, with a date possibly of 1595.
+It shows an uncertain scene with a mixture of costumes: only Titus is dressed in a Roman toga, but Aaron the Moor is clearly African.
 From the Library of the Marqess of Bath, Longleat House.

 STAGING TITUS ANDRONICUS